christiantomato/Tomat0-Syntax-Highlighting/README.md

 # Tomat0 Syntax Highlighting
 A syntax highlighting vscode extension for my custom programming language Tomat0.
-The extension enables syntax highlighting for .tmt files and editor support such as bracket pairing.
+The extension enables syntax highlighting for ***.tmt*** files and editor support such as bracket pairing.

 ## Installing the Extension
-You can find the extension under my publishing name "christiantomato" on the vscode marketplace.
+You can find the extension under my publishing name ***christiantomato*** on the vscode marketplace.

 ## Using the Custom Tomat0 Settings (Optional):
 To use the custom tomat0 color theme, copy and paste the following into your